BoTreeConsultingTeam/requests-trap/README.txt

   Once we receive a submission, will will get back to you as quickly as possible.
 Thanks for participating.

 2 description
 =============

-  Requests Trap: A tool for the capture and display of http requests.
+  Requests Trap: A tool for capture and display HTTP requests.

   This simple tool is useful during the development of apps that integrate with external services, such as http clients, webhooks, etc. The Requests Trap app ('Req App') provides these services with an endpoint to which they can send requests and notifications.

   For example, let's assume we are developing an ecommerce site named "fireshop" with PayPal integration.
-During development, Fireshop can use Req App to see PayPal requests via a
+During development, Fireshop can use Req App to see PayPal requests via a specific endpoint.
-  specific endpoint.

   If a Req App user gives this URL to the PayPal service: